TechExeter/conference-2019/pages/about-us.md

 * Help people to run special interest events, e.g. VR / AR demo nights at the University of Exeter
 * Run the Exeter site for the global <a href="https://2018.spaceappschallenge.org/locations/exeter" target="_blank">NASA SpaceApps Hackathon</a>
 * Put on the <a href="https://gameplay.techexeter.uk" target="_blank">GAME>PLAY gaming festival</a>
-* Exhibit at events like the Big Bang Fair, VentureFest and have close links with Exeter City Council, ExIST, Tech South West and Tech Nation UK
+* Exhibit at events like the Big Bang Fair, VentureFest
+* Work closely on your behalf with Exeter City Council, ExIST, Tech South West and Tech Nation UK
+* Support other local interest groups such as PRISM, Alexa Meetup, Python Meetup, Net Squared
 * Support our neighbouring communities in Plymouth, Cornwall, North Devon, Somerset, Bristol and Bath
-* Are championing diversity and inclusivity - keep an eye out for our <a href="https://techexeter.uk/tag/diversity/">diversity</a> initiatives!
+* Are championing <a href="https://techexeter.uk/diversity-and-inclusivity/">diversity and inclusivity</a>
 * Putting tech careers in front of young people via <a href="https://techexeter.uk/tag/education/">outreach into education</a>

 <hr/>